ome/ome-contributing/docs/omero-release-process.rst

 To make a new release:
  - Merge all contributions on the `develop` branch.
- - Ensure that all the dependencies have been bumped via the :file:`update.yml` GitHub action which is run hourly.
-You can also execute the script :file:`update_dependencies.sh` manually if you wish.
+ - Ensure that all the dependencies have been bumped via the `update <https://github.com/ome/openmicroscopy/blob/develop/.github/workflows/update.yaml>`_ GitHub action which is run hourly.
+You can also execute the script `update_dependencies.sh <https://github.com/ome/openmicroscopy/blob/develop/update_dependencies.sh>`_ manually if you wish.
- - Add an entry to :file:`history.rst`.
+ - Add an entry to `history.rst <https://github.com/ome/openmicroscopy/blob/develop/history.rst>`_.

 After committing the changes, a signed tag must be created for the released version using :command:`git tag -s`::